ANGELA WRIGHT - ARTIST

 When I first visited All Hallows church I was struck by the soft creamy colour of the ceiling and its flower-like patterns - suggestive of the qualities of undyed wool.
 I went away with the thought of making a work that connects the ceiling to the floor.
 Coincidentally the installation was timed to coincide with Easter.

 A huge quantity of wool was given me by two generous Yorkshire sponsors: Martin Curtis and Andrew Marshall.
-Martin Curtis told me the avarage sheep produces around 2 kilos, which when washed loses a third of its weight in grease and dirt.
+Martin Curtis told me the average sheep produces around 2 kilos, which when washed loses a third of its weight in grease and dirt.
 I was thus given - in washed and spun wool the approximate equivalent of 55 fleeces!

 PHOTO: JULIAN WRIGHT